Nikoheartttv/TheStanleyParableUltraDeluxe_Autosplitter/README.md

 Requires manual start and manual splits
-Looks at LoadingScene_UD_MASTER within Unity's Scene Manager and triggers isLoading to pause IGT
+Looks at LoadingScene_UD_MASTER within Unity's Scene Manager and triggers isLoading to pause IGT IGT won't pause when came is closed for possible game resets for specific endings/interaction

 ## Incomplete Autosplitter